rochellev/sprouter/README.md

 # Sprouter
-## Rochelle Roberts
+## Rochelle Roberts<br>

+## Description
+Sprouter is a web app for plant lovers to document the growth and life of their plants.
+I created this app to explore React and to combine my love of plants and programming.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>

+## User Stories

 ## Available Scripts